Non-invasive and painless, bone density tests measure the strength of your bones. Learn about the science, the benefits, and the experience.

 Your bone density test results are reported using T-scores and Z-scores, and they indicate whether your bone density is higher or lower than average.
 This is then used to calculate your risk of breaking a bone.

-Your doctor may recommend a bone density test if: you’ve lost over an inch of height, use certain meds, have suffered a fracture after only a minor injury, or have a family history of osteoporosis.
+Your doctor may recommend a bone density test if: you’ve lost over an inch of height, use certain medications, have suffered a fracture after only a minor injury, or have a family history of osteoporosis.
 This is a test for both men and woman, though postmenopausal women fall into a higher risk bracket and should get tested regularly.

 What should I expect from this test?